10sr/dowwner/README.md

 directory name is specified.
 Otherwise, dowwner shows the list of pages in the directory.
 This list can be accessed explicitly with `.list`.

+### Hidden Page

+Pages whose names start with `_` are considered "hidden" pages and not listed in `.list` pages.
+Anyone can access these pages if they know the names of pages.

 ### Page History